UTDNebula/website/docs/maintainers/design/overview.md

 welcome to feedback so we know when we should change.

 For us, design isn't merely about building interfaces.
-Design is a process, a whole pipleine encompassing everything from developing user stories to using data-driven approaches to optimize user experience.
+Design is a process, a whole pipeline encompassing everything from developing user stories to using data-driven approaches to optimize user experience.

 ## Some Details